03 December 2021

 With a wish to help even more young people and a clear need existing amongst older age groups, the project has now been extended to all those under the age of 18.

 Koalaa has been identified as the service provider of the prosthetics to have the highest impact from the funds raised.
 Each young person receives one of the company’s unique soft prosthetics, which are suitable even for very young babies.
 Due to Koalaa’s virtual clinic model, the prosthetics can be ordered remotely and shipped directly to a child’s home in a matter of weeks.

 The design sees wearers putting on a lightweight sleeve that can be fitted with different tool attachments, depending on the activity the young person wishes to do.
 Alongside this, wearers become part of the Koalaa Community and are provided with a ‘limb buddy’, who supports them every step of the way.

-Parents of the children receiving them have been quick to show their gratitude on social media, sharing photos and videos of the prosthetics being used for everything from bike riding to skipping, playing the guitar, to drawing and using cutlery.
+Parents of the children receiving prosthetics through Project Limitless to date have been quick to show their gratitude on social media, sharing photos and videos of them in use for everything from bike riding to skipping and kayaking, playing the guitar and drums, to drawing and using cutlery independently.

-If you’re based in the UK and have a child with a below elbow limb difference or partial hand, you can register for a free Koalaa prosthetic here.
-Koalaa is able to provide a solution for tiny babies through to adults.
+If you’re based in the UK and have a child with an upper limb difference, then you can register for support via Project Limitless here.

 Photo caption: Joanie and Oliver with the Koalaa prosthetics they have been provided through #ProjectLimitless